Menu

 Overnight shipping or pick up at our lab in Pittsburgh or a dispensary near you will be arranged.

-For families leaving the hospital with donor milk
+For families leaving the hospital with bottles of bridge milk

 If your family needs to privately pay for donor milk when being discharged from the hospital and the unit is sending you home with bottles of donor milk, complete the Dispensary Order Form.
 After you complete the form, you will be directed to a payment link.
 You will be required to show the receipt to the hospital staff.